Bigg Boss Kannada: The 'Eye' logo

 Each season gets its own 'Eye' logo similar to the Bigg Boss and Big Brother shows.
 The first season of Bigg Boss Kannada on ETV Kannada inherited its logo from the sixth season of its Hindi counterpart in the form of a human eye with an eyeball displaying the SMPTE color bars, against a purple background with lightning storm.
-The second season, moved to Suvarna TV and got its dedicated logo in the form of a more detailed human eye against a background which split the 'hot' (orange) and 'cold' (blue) sides of the personalities in the house.
-This logo also had the text 'Season 2' inserted below the 'Eye'.
-The third season returned to the previous broadcaster, then re-branded as Colors Kannada and the logo was adopted from the one used for the first season.
-The same eye was used against a purple background with a tornado and the season number was not mentioned.
-Season numbers were omitted to be a part of the logo from this season.
+The second season moved to Suvarna TV and had a dedicated logo in the form of a more detailed human eye against a background which split the 'hot' (orange) and 'cold' (blue) sides of the personalities in the house.
+This logo also had the text 'Season 2' inserted below the eye.
+The third season returned to the previous broadcaster, then re-branded as Colors Kannada, and the logo was adapted from the first season version; it used a purple background with a tornado and the season number was not mentioned.

-The fourth season had a make-over with the new 'Eye' that resembled a futuristic design, with different elements inside the eye, against a background that uses tech elements and logos from previous season on a dominant blue color.
-This logo was partially derived from the eye used for the 15th Season of Big Brother UK.
-The logo used for the 5th Season of Bigg Boss Kannada was adapted from 14th Season of Big Brother UK; shows a pile of old-generation television sets displaying the SMPTE bars hanging at the center from the top, surrounded by multicolored doors, cupboards, lights and windows forming the shape of an eye against a background of an overcast sky with half blue and half brownish orange shade with fireworks behind the eye.
-For the 6th season, an 'ice-fire' theme was adopted for the logo while the 7th season's logo was adapted from 20th Season of Celebrity Big Brother UK.
+The fourth season logo featured a futuristic design, with different elements inside the eye, against a background that uses tech elements and logos from the previous season on a dominant blue color.
+It was partially derived from the eye used for the season 15 of Big Brother UK.
+The logo used for the fifth season of Bigg Boss Kannada was adapted from season 14 of Big Brother UK; it shows a pile of old television sets displaying the SMPTE bars hanging at the center from the top, surrounded by multicolored doors, cupboards, lights and windows forming the shape of an eye against a background of an overcast sky with fireworks.
+For the sixth season, an 'ice-fire' theme was adopted for the logo while the seventh season's logo was adapted from season 20 of Celebrity Big Brother UK.

 House rules

-While all the rules have never been disclosed to the audience, the most prominent ones are clearly seen.
-The inmates should talk in Kannada at all times however, minimal use of English is allowed.
-The property of the house including the electronic equipment and the furniture should not be tampered or damaged by the housemates.
-The housemates can not leave the house premises at any time except when permitted to.
-Sleeping during the day time is prohibited and the contestants are allowed to sleep only when the lights go off in the night.
-Liquor is abandoned and the housemates with smoking habits can only smoke in the smoking area and are not allowed to smoke in any other parts of the house.
-A housemate can not assault another housemate physically; failing to follow this rule would result in Elimination of the assaulter from the house.
+While not all the rules have ever been disclosed to the audience, the most prominent ones are clearly seen.
+The inmates should talk in Kannada at all times, although minimal use of English is allowed.
+The property of the house, including the electronic equipment and the furniture, should not be tampered with or damaged by the housemates.
+The housemates cannot leave the house premises at any time except when permitted.
+Sleeping is only allowed when the lights go off in the night.
+Liquor is forbidden and housemates can only smoke in the smoking area.
+A housemate can not assault another housemate physically; if they do so, they will be eliminated from the house.